anasmak04/Codewars-Problems-Solving/README.md

 # Codewars-Problems-Solving
-Resolve some problems with javascript
+Fix some issues using javascript.